How to increase engagement on Substack

 Reader Analytics

-As a writer and publisher on Substack, I’m pleased with the analytics provided in the Dashboard settings.
-I can see where my traffic is coming from, my most active subscribers, and post stats, including open rates, among other things—too many to list here.
+As a writer on Substack, I’m pleased with the analytics in the Dashboard.
+I see where my traffic is coming from, my most active subscribers, and post stats, among other things—too many to list here.

-There are a few things I’d kill to have, such as the most common open timeframe and day of the week, so I know the best time to send out an article.
-But I’m not sure if that’s possible.
-That I can’t think of much else is impressive, and the Substack teams working behind the scenes should be applauded.
+I'd love to see the most common open timeframe and day of the week, so I know when to send an article.
+That I can’t think of much else is impressive, and Substack should be applauded.

-As a reader, however, I find these analytics lacking or nonexistent.
+However, as a reader, analytics are nonexistent.
 My profile has tabs that show Posts, Notes, Likes, and Reads (the Substacks I follow).
-And yet, there’s nothing to show how active a user I am on the platform.
-Do I actually read the posts that come into my inbox?
-Am I an outlier when it comes to paying for multiple subscriptions?
+And yet, there’s nothing to show how active a user I am.
+Do I read the posts in my inbox?
+Am I an outlier when paying for subscriptions?
 Am I a chatty commenter or a faithful lurker?
-How often do I share the posts I like?
-What I’m saying is there is no way to quantify my reading experience in a meaningful way.
+How often do I share posts?
+There’s no way to quantify my reading experience.

-I get a monthly summary as a creator revealing the statistical trends of my publication.
+I receive a monthly summary of my publication's statistical trends.
 But I wonder what a reader summary might look like.
 Would it encourage me to finish reading my saved library or comment on a post I liked last week?
 Could it help me catch up on a publication’s posts I’ve missed?
 If this exists in any capacity, please let me know!

 Badges Revisited